Tanx-123/Ollama_Extension/README.md

-# Ollama Webpage Summarizer Chrome Extension
+# Ollama Webpage Summarizer Extension
 A Chrome extension that uses Ollama's LLM capabilities to generate concise summaries of web pages.
 The extension extracts the main content from any webpage and uses Ollama to create summaries with adjustable detail levels.

 ## Features